 We are dedicated to making education better for all the students we serve - including more than 3,000 of our students who speak 30+ languages.

 Every student has their own unique path to college or career readiness.

 School counselors are an important part of our school family and provide valuable assistance and support to all students.

 Each school has at least one full-time counselor.
 The counselor is usually the point of contact when a parent has a concern about special services and needs their child might have.
 We also partner with community mental and behavioral health agencies that provide mental health services to address social, emotional, or behavioral needs.

-Our School Social Workers play a vital role in maintaining our students’ academic, social and emotional health.
-They develop and implement strategies to eliminate barriers to student learning and achievement.
-They assist students with: improving interpersonal relationships, coping with crisis situations, developing problem solving skills, improving attendance, and building self-esteem and self-reliance.
+In addition to developing and implementing strategies to eliminate barriers to student learning and achievement, our social workers assist students with: improving interpersonal relationships, coping with crisis situations, developing problem solving skills, improving attendance, and building self-esteem and self-reliance.
 They strive for early intervention and are there to support positive behavioral interventions.

 Linking our families to resources in our community is just one of the many ways we can help.